thecoducer/covid19-tracker/README.md

 ### Objective
 * Learn the Spring framework
-* Get data from APIs
+* Learn about APIs and how they work
 * Create my own REST API
 * Parse JSONs in Java